 Family business, conflicts, and performance were used as keywords, but in some cases, they were combined, e.g., "conflicts" and "family business" for easier access to resource-related topics.
 Checking the list of references within scientific articles has helped me find other sources of interest on this topic.
 Also, Google Scholar as a search engine is used to find articles.
-Moreover, special attention has been paid to the year of publication of the references used in this research, which should not be too old.
-In this regard, the period of publication belongs to the years from 1995 to 2018.
-In terms of geographical scope, it is focused on a number of countries, including the Northeastern USA, the Republic of Northern Macedonia, Austria, Texas, Pakistan, etc.
+Moreover, special attention has been paid to the year of publication of the references

+This is as watermark for strial version; register to iget full one cused on a number of countries, including the Northeastern USA, the Republic of Northern Macedonia, VIPBenefits exas, Pakistan, etc.